-Washington’s Loss of Consortium Attorney
+Washington’s Loss of Consortium Attorneys

 The loss of consortium claim is a difficult one to understand.
-It is important, as a claimant, to understand whether or not you can use this claim in your wrongful death case – and, most importantly, how you must speak in your deposition to prove loss of consortium.
+It is important, as a claimant, to understand whether or not you can use this claim in your wrongful death case – and, most importantly, how you must speak in your deposition to prove the loss of consortium.
 There are different forms of loss of consortium, including husband and wife, parent and child, etc. If you have lost a loved one or your relationship has been harmed because of a catastrophic injury, contact a personal injury attorney right away to explore your options – and see if your case qualifies for a loss of consortium claim.

 What is Loss of Consortium?